 || When citing information found in an

-encyclopedia (or other reference work), first you need to determine if the
+encyclopedia, first you need to determine if the encyclopedia article has

-For my example, I looked up "Performance Poetry" in an African American Literature encyclopedia .
+For my example, I looked up "Dust Bowl" in an encyclopedia of history.
 Since that is the only part of the encyclopedia that I am using in my research, that is what I need to cite.
-I'll put the name of the encyclopedia article in quotation marks and then italicize the title of the entire encyclopedia.
+I'll put the name of the encyclopedia article in regular text and then italicize the title of the encyclopedia.

 On first glance, this citation looks a lot like a citation for a book!
-Make sure you do include information on the section of the encyclopedia you used and include the name of that section in quotes!
-With an encyclopedia, you also include the editor of the encyclopedia and which volume you are using.
-If the encyclopedia has been published in different editions, include the edition information following the editor's name(s).
+Make sure you do include information on the section of the encyclopedia you used!
+With an encyclopedia, you also include the volume and page numbers where you found your information.

 Encyclopedia Articles with no AuthorMany encyclopedia articles won't list a specific author.
 If you can't find an author, start your citation with the name of the encyclopedia article you used.